DIDONEproject/musif/docs/source/File_loading.md

    extension](./API/musif.musescore.html#musif.musescore.constants.MUSESCORE_FILE_EXTENSION) for harmony annotations only (used to calculate harmony features)
    (`.mscx` by default).

+Even if no files are found in `data_dir` directory, musif will attempt to find files in `cache_dir` and proceed with the extraction.
+If even then no files are found, the extraction will stop.

 Once the list of files has been obtained, we proceed to the parsing of each `filename`:
 1. If a corresponding file is found in `cache_dir`, unpickle it and skip the parsing.